lando/lando/docs/config/apache.md

 ---
-description: Add an Apache webserver service to your Lando config for local development with all the power of Docker and Docker Compose; learn how to change version, setup SSL, use a custom webroot or use custom Apache config.
+description: Add an Apache web server service to your Lando config for local development with all the power of Docker and Docker Compose; learn how to change version, setup SSL, use a custom webroot or use custom Apache config.
 ---

 # Apache

-[Apache](https://www.apache.org/) is a very common webserver which you can easily add to your Lando app by adding an entry to the [services](./../config/services.md) top-level config in your [Landofile](./../config/lando.md).
+[Apache](https://www.apache.org/) is a very common web server which you can easily add to your Lando app by adding an entry to the [services](./../config/services.md) top-level config in your [Landofile](./../config/lando.md).

 [[toc]]